chris-martin/bricks/in/posts/2017-02-20-water-monoids/post.md

 ```

 Notice the subtle difference between how `mappend` is defined for each of these
 types.
-When we combine two faces, it matters whether we're looking at them from
+When we combine two faces, it matters whether we’re looking at them from
 the left or from the right.

 This is what combining two left faces looks like: